luobohaohao/data-2/index.md

 ![image](https://user-images.githubusercontent.com/30916036/129543469-cb139987-c832-486c-a32e-f494141bfa65.png)

-2. Below is the null values percentage for each column in this table.More than 50% values are missing in square_feet,monthly_price,security_deposit
+2. Below is the null values percentage for each column in this table.More than 50% values are missing in square_feet,monthly_price,security_deposit columns.

 ![image](https://user-images.githubusercontent.com/30916036/129543549-bb6ac72f-0739-456b-a72e-3e6417d5f544.png)

 ### Review
-1. I can see only  6 fields in this data.There are some missing values in comments.
+1. I can see only  6 fields in this data.There are some missing values in comments column.

 ![image](https://user-images.githubusercontent.com/30916036/129543654-33c1815e-838e-4f17-9199-e0b2192ea9dc.png)